 How to avoid fast and easy money scams

 Using your common sense is the only key to avoiding these scams.
 There is no such thing as fast and easy money that requires no skills.
-If a site tells you that you will be able to earn money by doing nothing, it’s a scam.
-Another factor you should consider is if you can search their team on
+If a site tells you that you can earn money by doing nothing, it’s a scam.
+Another factor you should consider is if you can search for their team on

 How to avoid fake shopping websites